Zahara de la Sierra

 Top 2023 Guide

-The Gastor lake, that lies just beneath it, looks like a moat from a distance, protecting the little village on all sides.
-The town itself sits upon a large rock with its steeply sloping streets reaching towards the castle at its top.
-The castle, dating to the 13th century, sits ever higher, looming above the Medieval town, enjoying the most incredible views of the surrounding Sierra de la Grazalema countryside.
+The Gastor lake, that lies just beneath it, looks like a moat from a distance... protecting the little village on all sides.
+The town itself sits upon a large rock with its steeply sloping streets reaching up towards the castle at its top.
+The castle, dating to the 13th century, sits ever higher, looming above the Medieval town and enjoying the most INCREDIBLE views of the surrounding Sierra de la Grazalema countryside.